 What do you need to make this technique work?
 Get spray lubricant which you can apply from a distance.
-Ideally, it should have light texture and be resistant to hardening when the outdoor temperature drops.
-It must not attract dust, debris and insects.
+Ideally, it should have a light texture and be resistant to hardening when the outdoor temperature drops.
+It must not attract dust, debris, and insects.

-To apply the technique, you will need to stand near the garage door track.
-Once you take the required position, open the door and initiate closing.
+To apply the lubricant, you will need to stand near the garage door track.
+Once you're in the right position, open the door and then initiate its closing.
 Spray each roller’s wheel as it comes down.
-This is quite easy since overhead doors close slowly for safety reasons.
-Since the wheel is moving, the lubricant will naturally spread to the stem.
+This is quite easy, especially with overhead doors that close slowly for safety reasons.
+Since the roller is moving, the lubricant will naturally spread to the stem.
 This is how you get a better result with less work.

 Test the Safety Sensors Easily

-Most people think that they need special items to test the photo eyes.
-This isn’t true.
-In fact, a roll of kitchen paper towel will do a brilliant job.
+Most people think that they need special tools to test the photo eyes.
+This may be true when it comes to realigning them, but not when performing a simple functionality test.
+In fact, a roll of paper towels will do a brilliant job.
 Just open the door, place the roll right in front of one of the sensors and initiate closing with the opener remote.
-If the door remains in place or moves down just a little bit, you are safe.
-If it doesn’t, you should get the sensors checked and replaced, if needed.
+If the door remains in place or moves down just a little bit and then stops, the sensors are functioning correctly.
+If your door closes without hesitation, you should get the sensors checked and replaced, if needed.

-Never underestimate the role of the bottom seal and those on the sides of the garage door.
-They help insulate the garage and protect the door from damage.
-The seals are made from rubber or vinyl and this makes them highly resistant to weather damage and quite durable.
+Never underestimate the role the bottom seal and those on the sides of your garage door play.
+They help insulate your garage and protect the door from weather damage.
+The seals are usually made from rubber or vinyl and this makes them highly resistant to hot and cold temperatures.
 However, they will get worn over time.
 How do you know when it’s time to replace them?
-Use the following simple test:
+Use the following test:

-When the sun is shining brightly outside, get inside the garage and close the door.
-If you see light coming out under the door and from its sides, then the existing seals are too thin to do a good job.
-Install new ones right away.
+When the sun is shining brightly outside, get into your garage and close the door.
+If you see even the smallest pinpricks of light shining under the door and from its sides, then the existing seals are either too thin or have gotten too worn to do a good job.
+You should get new ones installed right away.